TW: mental health reference (vague), references to cops/gangs

 “Uh huh.
 And when somebody decides they wanna be in control?”

 “It’s a lot less appealing for somebody to use their powers to screw around or hurt people if there’s ten other people with powers ready to stop them.”
 She sighed.
 “And let’s face it, it’s not like we can call the cops.”

 I snorted.
 “Okay, that’s the first thing you’ve said that makes sense.
 I guess that’s why all of Will’s texts were encrypted.”

-“Among other reasons,” she said glibly.
-“You better not have broken her phone.”
+“Among other reasons.
+You better not have broken it.”

-Cassandra actually did roll her eyes this time.
-“Aside from the inherent impracticality of vigilante justice?
+“Never call me that again.
+And aside from the inherent impracticality of vigilante justice?
 We don’t have time.”

-“Who’s going to pay somebody who isn’t supposed to exist?
+“And who’s going to pay somebody who isn’t supposed to exist?
 Besides, we’re not all psychics.”